justinkwork/SMP_SimplePrint/README.md

 /view/printView?workItemType=Incident&workItemId=IR123&showLog=false

 ### Notes
-When using the 'Print Activities' task, Chrome may try to block all the windows from coming up at once.
+* When using the 'Print Activities' task, Chrome may try to block all the windows from coming up at once.
 If you let it allow popups from your portal, they should all open.
+* It doesn't print automatically, it simply generates a simple view for printing through the browser.